 I have been with the EP Save a Life Foundation since the inception.
 I am very passionate because I knew Eric and experienced his loss.
 I feel it is so crucial to screen teens in order to save lives.

-Allison Healy-Poe, Director
+Allison Healy-Poe, Secretary

 Our daughter was screened by the Eric Paredes Save A Life Foundation in 8th grade.
 Despite being a totally asymptomatic, multi-sport athlete, she was found to have Wolff Parkinson White Syndrome (WPW).
 She had a successful procedure and quickly returned to the activities she loved.
 She will be a Division 1 college athlete in the Fall.
 We wanted to share our story and spread the word about the value of screening teen athletes for cardiac abnormalities.
 We pay forward our good fortune with gratitude each and every day for the Foundation and their mission to prevent sudden cardiac arrest.

-Diana Li, Director
+Diana Li, Treasurer